 Balance your plate.

 Balance your meal with less processed/higher fiber carbohydrates, lean protein, and healthy fats.
 Aim to make your plate half fruits and/or veggies, 1/4 lean protein, and 1/4 high fiber carbohydrate.
 Balance it out with a small portion of healthy fats.
-One of our favorite simple, balanced meals is fresh greens topped with Bumble Bee® Solid White Albacore Tuna in Water.
+One of our favorite simple, balanced meals is fresh greens topped with Solid White Albacore Tuna in Water.

 Use our “Rule of 2” when choosing snacks.
 Choose snacks with at least 2 out of 3: protein, fiber-rich carbohydrates, and healthy fats.
+We highly recommend the Seasoned Tuna Pouches With Spoon that are nutritious and perfect for those who often eat on-the-go because of their busy schedules.

 Be LESS refined (with your food).